Robinlovelace/Creating-maps-in-R/intro-spatial.md

 # Aknowledgements

-Many thanks to Rachel Oldroyed and Alistair Leak who helped demonstrate these materials to participants on the NCRM short courses for which this tutorial was developed.
-Amy O'Neill helped organise the course and encouraged feedback from participants.
+Many thanks to Rachel Oldroyd and Alistair Leak who helped demonstrate these materials on the NCRM short courses for which this tutorial was developed.
+Amy O'Neill organised the course and encouraged feedback from participants.
 The final thanks is to all users and developers of open source software for making powerful tools such as R accessible and enjoyable to use.